lawwrites/reporting_on_womens_progress/README.md

 # Political News Data Results

 This project analyzes news coverage of Former Vice President Kamala Harris and President Donald Trump during the 2024 U.S. election season.
-It explores which outlets covered each candidate, how frequently, and what topics were most associated with each.
+It explores which outlets covered each candidate, how frequently, and what topics were most associated with each candidate.

 ---